RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you already have a library of game media (images and videos) you can manually copy these files into ES-DE.

-The default media directory is `~/.emulationstation/downloaded_media/<game system>/<media type>`
+The default media directory is `~/.emulationstation/downloaded_media/<system name>/<media type>`

+See the [Supported game systems](USERGUIDE-DEV.md#supported-game-systems) table at the bottom of this guide for a list of all system names.

-For example on Unix:
+An example on Unix:
 ```
 /home/myusername/.emulationstation/downloaded_media/c64/screenshots/
 ```

-For example on macOS:
+An example on macOS:

 ```
 /Users/myusername/.emulationstation/downloaded_media/c64/screenshots/
 ```

-For example on Windows:
+An example on Windows:

 ```
 C:\Users\Myusername\.emulationstation\downloaded_media\c64\screenshots\